 It varies a little bit by brand but the flashpoint will be around 400 degrees Fahrenheit when a specific source of heat is introduced to the oil itself (flashpoint).

 This test found the flashpoint of motor oil was 419 Fahrenheit (215 Celsius):

-Don’t forget, though, that there is no vapor produced from motor oil at room temperatures and that means it can’t catch fire just because someone is walking through the garage or workshop with a lit cigarette or a spark gets knocked off something.
+Don’t forget, though, that there is no vapor produced from motor oil at room temperatures and that means it can’t catch fire unless it gets heated above the flashpoint temperature.
+The flashpoint is the temperature at which enough fumes/vapors are released to catch fire.

-However, we wouldn’t recommend that you encourage people smoking in these places – there are usually other flammable liquids about and while you can’t help occasionally creating sparks, you ought to keep them to a minimum too.
+However, we wouldn’t recommend that you encourage people to smoke in these places – there are usually other flammable liquids around and while you can’t help occasionally creating sparks, you ought to keep them to a minimum too.